MarkHanoteau/MarkHanoteau.github.io/assets/2021-06-15-Scrum-Kanban.md

-The Busy Bee Paradox by Håkan Forss

-Stop fully utilizing your teams.
-Busy work is the highest obstacle to value in knowledge - complex work.

-Part of the problem is the mindset that has been taught to most business leaders — primarily, the unnecessary, and often damaging focus on Resource Efficiency.
-You probably know this as “Utilisation” and it is how most companies are managed.
-We meet managers that believe and say things such as “the key to running a business is to have every worker as busy as possible.
-The busier they are the more they’ll produce.
-Just give me 120%, damn it!”

 Resource Management may have worked really well in a manufacturing context.
 However, in Knowledge Work it is a ticket to business oblivion.
 To succeed in modern complex business environments requires us to adopt an alternative way of thinking, which is where Flow Management comes into play.